Skip to content

 A red wooden gateway in the Ocean

-Even if you’ve never been to Japan, I’d venture to guess that you’ve seen pictures of the vermilion gate of Itsukushima-Jinja seemingly floating on the glittering waters of Hiroshima Bay.
-The torii seems to have become synonymous both with the elegance of Japanese Architecture and the serenity of the country’s Shinto Shrines.
-Apart from being…
+Even if you’ve never been to Japan, I’m sure that you’ve seen pictures of the vermilion gate of Itsukushima-Jinja seemingly floating on the glittering waters of Hiroshima Bay.
+The torii seems to have become synonymous with both the Japanese Architecture in general and the serenity of the country’s Shinto Shrines.
+Apart from being designated a…

 A cup of matcha tea and a Japanese sweet on a tatami mat